agkozak/agkozak-zsh-prompt/README.md

 This prompt will work perfectly if you use the default ZSH Emacs editing mode; in that case, the prompt character will not change.

+## Asynchronous Methods

+The agkozak ZSH Prompt has three different methods for displaying the Git status asynchronously, thus keeping the prompt swift.
+One asynchronous method that works on all known platforms and with all supported versions of ZSH is [@psprint](https://github.com/psprint)'s `subst-async` technique, which uses process substitution (`<()`) to fork a background process that fetches the Git status and feeds it to a file descriptor.
+A `zle -F` callback handler then processes the input from the file descriptor and uses it to update the prompt.

+`subst-async` works on Windows environments such as Cygwin, MSYS2, and WSL and on Solaris, but it is comparatively slow.
+On WSL and Solaris, the default asynchronous method relies on the [`zsh-async`](https://github.com/mafredri/zsh-async) library, which uses the `zsh/zpty` module to spin off pseudo-terminals that can calculate the Git status without blocking the user from continuing to use the terminal.

+`zsh/zpty` does not work well with Cygwin or MSYS2.
+For these environments, the agkozak ZSH Prompt uses a method described by [Anish Athalye](http://www.anishathalye.com/2015/02/07/an-asynchronous-shell-prompt/).
+This `usr1` method creates and disowns child processes that calculate the Git status and then kill themselves off, triggering SIGUSR1 in the process.
+The ZSH `TRAPUSR1` trap function then displays that Git status.
+Since other scripts or the user could conceivably define `TRAPUSR1` either before or after this prompt is loaded, it regularly checks to see if that is the case and, if so, falls back to the slower but entirely reliable `subst-async` method.

+If you want to force the agkozak ZSH Prompt to use a specific asynchronous method (or none at all), execute `export AGKOZAK_FORCE_ASYNC_METHOD=subst-async`, `zsh-async`, `usr1`, or `none` before sourcing it.
+If you want more insight into how the prompt is working in your shell, put `export AGKOZAK_PROMPT_DEBUG=1` in your `.zshrc` before the code loading this prompt.

 ## Customization

 In addition to setting `AGKOZAK_PROMPT_DIRTRIM` and `AGKOZAK_NAMED_DIRS` to change how the working directory is displayed ([see above](#abbreviated-paths)), you may use other settings to alter how the prompt is displayed.
 For some examples of prompt configurations people have created using simple combinations of options, see ["Using Basic Configuration Settings"](#using-basic-configuration-settings).